 General Educational Development Description - CalEdFactsThis content is part of California Department of Education's information and media guide about education in the State of California.
 For similar information on other topics, visit the full CalEdFacts.

-The General Educational Development (GED®) test is a national test that may be taken in California by persons who are eighteen years of age or older, or who meet specific criteria for testing at age seventeen.
-The GED® test is administered statewide throughout the year at approximately 190 testing centers.
-Topics tested on the GED® include language arts/reading, language arts/writing, mathematics, science, and social studies.
-The average fee to take the test varies from $150 to $200.
-In 2008, 58,750 individuals took the test, and 73 percent passed.
+The High School Equivalency Test (HSE) test is a national test that may be taken in California by persons who are eighteen years of age or older, or who meet specific criteria for testing at age seventeen.
+The HSE test is administered statewide throughout the year at approximately 300 testing centers.
+Currently there are three approved HSE tests: (GED®, HiSET®, and TASC™).
+Topics tested on HSE tests include language arts/reading, language arts/writing, mathematics, science, and social studies.
+The average fee to take the test is $140.

 Those who pass the test receive a California High School Equivalency Certificate and an official report of test results from the State of California.
-For more information regarding the GED® test, contact the GED® Office by phone at 916-445-9438 or by e-mail at HSEoffice@cde.ca.gov.
-Additional information is available on the California Department of Education (GED)® Test Web page.
+For more information regarding the High School Equivalency test, contact the High School Equivalency Office by phone at 916-445-9438 or by e-mail at HSEoffice@cde.ca.gov.
+Additional information is available on the California Department of Education High School Equivalency Tests Web page.